Top Tips How To Grow A Small Organic Garden

 A Small Organic Garden

 Organic growing is essential if you want to do the right thing for people and the planet.
 The basic principles of organic food production are simple.
 In organic growing, you avoid the use of harmful pesticides, herbicides, and synthetic fertilizers.
-More than this, however, organic growing is about working with nature rather than fighting it.
-A small organic garden can take many different forms.
-It can be:

 · A small container garden (on a balcony or patio, or even indoors).